decisionforce/CoPO/README.md

 ```

 Now you can run the training script with debugger!
 Please make sure to reset those changes if you want to deploy the script in production.
 Thanks!

+### Can I use GPU for training?

+Yes.
+Apart from specifying `python train_all_ALGO.py --num-gpus 4` to tell RLLib "I have 4 gpus in this computer!",
+you can also modify the `num_gpus` config WITHIN the config dict.
+The `num_gpus` within config dict specifies the number of GPU each trial will consume.
+By default, `config["num_gpus"]=0.5` means each trial will use 0.5 GPU.
+If your computer has 4 gpus and sufficient cpus, then RLLib will
+launch 8 concurrent trials.
+Note that those specifications does not mean true resource consumption.

 ## Citation